Welcome to today’s blog post where you’ll learn how to crochet a charming granny square blanket!

 I decided to use very soft, muted colours but if you would like to change the colourway to something more bolder then this will not be a problem… Paintbox Yarns Simply Aran has an extensive colour range so there are many shades to choose from that will suit all tastes!

-Ready to learn how to crochet this gorgeous granny square blanket?
-Let’s get to it then!
+Ready to learn how to crochet this delightful granny square blanket?
+Let’s start then!

 CROCHET GRANNY SQUARE BLANKET: A FREE PATTERN